German Bundesrat

-The Bundesrat participates in legislation, alongside the Bundestag consisting of directly elected representatives of the German people.
-Laws that affect state powers, and all constitutional changes, need the consent of both houses.
-For its somewhat similar function, the Bundesrat is sometimes (controversially) described as an upper house of parliament along the lines of the United States Senate, the Canadian Senate, and the British House of Lords.
+The Bundesrat legislates alongside the Bundestag.
+The Bundesrat consists of members appointed by state governments and the Bundestag consists of representatives directly elected by the German people.
+Certain laws and all constitutional changes need the consent of both houses.
+For its somewhat similar function, the Bundesrat is sometimes (controversially) described as an upper house of parliament along the lines of the United States Senate, the Canadian Senate, Australian Senate, and the British House of Lords.

-Bundesrat was the name of similar bodies in the North German Confederation (1867) and the German Empire (1871).
-Its predecessor in the Weimar Republic (1919–1933) was the Reichsrat.
+The name "Bundesrat" was used by similar bodies in the North German Confederation (1867) and the German Empire (1871).
+The predecessor of the Bundesrat in the Weimar Republic (1919–1933) was the Reichsrat.

 The political makeup of the Bundesrat is affected by changes in power in the states of Germany, and thus by elections in each state.
-Each state delegation in the Bundesrat is essentially a representation of the state government and reflects the political makeup of the ruling majority or plurality of each state legislature (including coalitions).
-Thus the Bundesrat is a continuous body and has no legislative periods.
+Each state delegation in the Bundesrat is appointed by the state government.
+In contrast to most parliaments, the members of the Bundesrat do not have a free mandate and all members of a state delegation have to vote the same way in each vote.
+The Bundesrat is a continuous body and has no legislative periods.
 For organizational reasons, the Bundesrat structures its legislative calendar in years of business (Geschäftsjahre), beginning each year on 1 November.
-Each year of business is congruous with the one-year-term of the presidium.
+Each year of business is congruous with the one-year-term of the Presidium of the Bundesrat.
 The sessions have been counted continuously since the first session on 7 September 1949.
-The Bundesrat's 1000th session, which was opened by a speech held by President of Germany Frank-Walter Steinmeier, took place on 12 February 2021.
+The Bundesrat's 1,000th plenary meeting took place on 12 February 2021 and was opened with a speech by President of Germany Frank-Walter Steinmeier.